J. S. Ogilvie

-John Stuart Ogilvie (1843 - 1910) was a publisher in the United States.
+John Stuart Ogilvie (1843–1910) was a publisher in the United States.

+Biography

 He was born in Scotland and immigrated to the U.S. with his family at age four.
 Ogilvie published John Cowan's Science of a New Life.
 Ogilvie published dime novels and how-to books.
 The American Bookseller ran an image of Ogilvie.
 His book Seven Hundred Album Verses had a significant influence.

 Ogilvie published an illustrated program for New York City's commemoration ceremonies for the centennial of George Washington's first inauguration held in New York City in 1789.

+He died at his home in Brooklyn on February 9, 1910.